sap-tutorials/Tutorials/tutorials/spa-create-automation/spa-create-automation.md

     ![001](011.png)

-4. Select Excel Cloud Link, in the details on the right side, choose **Edit activity** button.
+4. Select Excel Cloud Link, in the details on the right side, choose the **Edit activity** button.

     ![001](012.png)